 So, let’s talk about it.

 There continues to be confusion about breast cancer recurrence.
 Some still cling to the myth about being out of the woods once that magical five-year marker is reached.
-Some still have doctors who suggest they are cured, when in fact, they are actually NED (no evidence of disease).
-Some claim to have “beaten” cancer, a statement that always mystifies me.
+Others have doctors who suggest they are cured, when in fact, they are actually NED (no evidence of disease).
+Still others claim to have “beaten” cancer, a statement that always mystifies me.

 What is a recurrence exactly?